git-lfs/git-lfs/CONTRIBUTING.md

 Servers can simply host off cloud storage, or implement more efficient methods of transferring data.

+Since the focus for the project is on end users, we're generally hesitant about introducing new features that make data loss easy or are prone to misuse.
+However, we're not necessarily opposed to adding generally applicable customizability or features for advanced users if they don't conflict with other project goals.

 ## Project Management

 The Git LFS project is managed completely through this open source project.
 The